arcan1s/ahriman/CONTRIBUTING.md

 * It is allowed to change web API to add new fields or remove optional ones.
 However, in case of model changes, new API version must be introduced.
 * On the other hand, it is allowed to change method signatures, however, it is recommended to add new parameters as optional if possible.
 Deprecated API can be dropped during major release.
+* Enumerations (`Enum` classes) are allowed and recommended.
+However, it is recommended to use `StrEnum` class if there are from/to string conversions and `IntEnum` otherwise.

 ### Other checks